aillusions/02-algorithmic-java/algoexpert/src/main/java/com/zalizniak/tree/README.md

+A Tree is just a restricted form of a Graph.

+Trees have direction (parent / child relationships) and don't contain cycles.
+They fit with in the category of Directed Acyclic Graphs (or a DAG).
+So Trees are DAGs with the restriction that a child can only have one parent.

+Singly linked list is a special case of a DAG

 A binary tree is a linked data structure where each node points to two child nodes (at most).
 Binary Tree is a hierarchical data structure in which each node has zero, one, or at the most, two children Each node contains a “left” pointer, a “right” pointer, and a data element.
 The “root” pointer represents the topmost node in the tree.